brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 The trail winds its way through colonial cities, surf towns, jungle outposts, and volcanic landscapes.
 One week you can be hiking above the clouds at sunrise; the next you’re learning to surf or crammed into a chicken bus, rattling towards the next border.
 It attracts a mix of backpackers, some travelling for months with no fixed plans, others squeezing as much as possible into a few weeks.
 All drawn by the region’s beauty, affordability, and slightly unpredictable nature.

 Unlike its Asian counterpart, the Gringo Trail can feel a little less polished and occasionally more chaotic.
 Border crossings test your patience, roads can be slow, language barriers are the norm, and plans change often.
 Yet that friction is part of the appeal.
 Travel here demands a touch more flexibility, a willingness to lean into the unknown, and a sense of humour when things inevitably go wrong.
 For those prepared to embrace it, the rewards are immense: dramatic landscapes, generous people, and the quiet satisfaction that comes from earning each new destination.
 Below is the route I followed from Mexico to Panama.
+None of these countries require a visa for Irish travellers.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca2.webp">